wonkes-manoa/wonkes-manoa.github.io/index.md

 See?
 Wonkes have strengths too!

-Besides compliments, suggestions are equally important.
-These suggestions give us clear direction on how Wonkes Market can improve.
+Besides compliments, criticizes are equally important.
+These criticizes give us clear direction on how Wonkes Market can improve.

 * Improve clunky and inconsistent UI elements.
 * Add filters to make searching more efficient.
 * More engaging feature, and better product promotion.

-If there were a Milestone 4, these would be our top priorities.
-Whether Wonkes survives the winter is uncertain—but at the very least, it has shown us what works, what doesn’t, and where growth is possible.

-Overall, the community feedback highlights that Wonkes still has a long way to go: better UI design, more engaging features, and a clearer vision for its future.
-Even critical feedback helps us grow, and we genuinely appreciate our interviewees for taking the time to share their thoughts.

 If there is a Milestone 4, we'd tackle these seriously, but Wonkes won't survive this winter.